Trusted Public Data Sources

 Internal Revenue Service (IRS)

-Connecticut State Government Data
+Connecticut State and Municipal Government Data

 Connecticut’s Open Data Portal: data.ct.gov; Open Data Initiative, the state’s open data portal, which contains data from state agencies in several subject areas